WYannis/CASA_customer_journeys/README.md

 - clusterization of the graph (optional)
 - visualisation with a Sankey Diagram (great to represent a flow of users)

-Please note the code is not integral, and the data is not provided here, for obvious legal reasons.
+Please note the code is not integral, and the data is not provided here, for obvious confidentiality reasons.